 Yes, sometimes that happens.
 Try to secure the seams really well and use a little water if needed to knead the seams together to secure tightly.
 And know that it’s not really that big of a deal if the cheese does seep out a little—the kids won’t mind eating it that way either!
 Poking the top of each pocket with a fork can help release some steam and reduce the likelihood of this happening.

 - Avoid the urge to add more filling than is called for.
 They may be too hard to securely close with more filling.

 - Use a fork to poke holes in the top of each pocket to allow air to escape.
 This will help to prevent cheese from leaking out.

 - Seal the seams securely, using a little water if needed to help the seam stick together.

 - Try using different fillings according to your kid’s favorite pizza toppings.

 - Use homemade pizza dough or a ball of fresh dough from your supermarket.

-- Homemade Pizza Dough (see below) or about 16 ounces store-bought pizza dough at room temperature
+Homemade Pizza Dough (or use 16 ounces store-bought pizza dough)

 - 1/4 cup pizza sauce